 E-Cadherin (short for epithelial cadherin) is also known as cadherin-1 (CDH1) or even uvomorulin is one of the most established member of the cadherin family.
 It is a tumor suppressor gene which has been designated as cluster of differentiation 324 (CD324) and is made up of 5 cadherin repeats (EC1 to 5) present in the extracellular domain, an intracellular domain which as the ability to bind beta-catenin or p120-catenin and a transmembrane domain.

 The following E-cadherin ELISA kit is ideal for analysing many diagnostic applications.
 The loss of E-cadherin expression or function are found to implicate the progression or metastasis of certain cancers.
 Gene mutations have also been identified to contribute to developing diffusely growing gastric carcinomas.
 The down regulation of E-cadherin can lead to decreasing the cellular adhesion strength within a tissue which can eventually result in increasing cell motility.
 This can allow cancer cells to invade the surrounding tissues by crossing the basement membrane.
 Finally, its expression is considerably reduced or even absent in majority of lobular carcinomas.
 E-cadherin is regarded as playing a central role in the process of epithelial morphogenesis and can act as a strong invasion suppressor.
-The following E-cadherin ELISA kit offers a detection sensitivity limit of 0.52 ng/ml and it can be used to measure samples of cell lysates, biological fluids, plasma, cell culture supernatant and serum.
+This E-cadherin ELISA kit offers a detection sensitivity limit of 0.52 ng/ml and it can be used to measure samples of cell lysates, biological fluids, plasma, cell culture supernatant and serum.

 The minimum detection sensitivity level of epithelial cadherin (CDH1, E-cadherin, cadherin-1, CDH-1) using current human E-cadherin ELISA kit was 0.52 ng/ml.
 The dynamic range for this assay is 1.0 – 300 ng/ml.